-Take Five: Dogs and Pigs.
+Take Five - Dogs and Pigs.
 World markets themes for the week ahead | MarketScreener

 Initial reactions are not necessarily telling, however.
 Last year Trump addressed the nation days after the S&P hit record highs so its next-day firmness was unremarkable.
 But no one knew a 10 percent-plus correction had begun.

-all Street eyes State of the Union address, click https://tmsnrt.rs/2TpicDM
+IC: Wall Street eyes State of the Union address - https://tmsnrt.rs/2TpicDM

 RATES DOWN UNDER